Rhodexa/some_weird_test_i_wanted_to_do/README.md

   this is a div - hopefully
 </div>

-mm... so, the div is there, but style happears...
+mm... so, the div is there, but no style happears...

 can i use a style tag?
 <style>